Dream of: 22 July 1995 "The Beginning Of The End"

 A crowd quickly gathered on the porch, and when I looked up, I saw an eerie-looking woman come onto the porch through the front door.
 Her face and hands were white.
 She was tall and thin with black hair.
-She resembled the Reverend Mother Mohiam (the character played by the actress Sian Phillips in the movie Dune).
+She resembled the Reverend Mother Mohiam (the character played by Sian Phillips in the movie Dune).
 I had heard about this woman before, and I dreaded her.
 I knew she lived in one of the upper rooms of the house.
 I didn't want her near me and I especially didn't want her to touch me.

 But she wasn't the only one I dreaded.
 Now another being appeared in the door, and he appeared to be floating, not touching the ground.
 He was an obese man whose skin was light blue.
-He resembled a Baron Vladimir Harkonnen (the character played by the actor Kenneth McMillan in the movie Dune).
+He resembled a Baron Vladimir Harkonnen (the character played by Kenneth McMillan in the movie Dune).
 Someone referred to him as "the big blue thing."
 I also knew he was to be feared and avoided.

 After the blue man floated out onto the porch, another figure appeared in the door: a gray-haired gentleman probably about 60 years old who almost exactly resembled the actor Eddie Arnold.
 He was immaculately dressed in an old-fashioned, black suit and black hat, with a string tie.
 Although I brandished my weapon (which I referred to as a .36 caliber, although I actually thought it was a .38 caliber) he was undaunted and wasted no time.
 He stepped on the porch, and sensing that I was the central character in the unfolding event, began to challenge me.
 He then physically assaulted me and only with effort was I able to fend him away.

 During the fracas I noticed another brown-haired woman (probably in her late 30s) had walked from inside out onto the porch.
 She didn't stop but simply kept walking.
-She resembled Jennie Malloy (the character played by the actress Stephanie Hodge in the television series "Unhappily Ever After").
+She resembled Jennie Malloy (the character played by Stephanie Hodge in the television series "Unhappily Ever After").
 I didn't know her well, but knew I liked her.
 Once she was off the porch, she looked back at me and said this was "the beginning of the end" for me.